 The goal of supervised learning is to learn a function that maps an input to an output based on input-output pairs.

-At training time deep learning algorithms generally require a large number of labeled training instances which are fairly rare in many domains.
-In practice, sets of labeled data are often curated manually which is not only an unattractive job but also time-consuming and expensive.
+training instances which are fairly rare in many domains.
+In practice, sets of labeled data are often

 In this project, which is an industry project commissioned by Harman International Inc., the students developed a labeling tool for object detection in image data which is additionally supported by active learning to reduce the amount of manual labeling effort.
 While training a deep object detection network in the background, the tool automatically selects unlabeled images that are, with respect to some evaluation metric, expected to improve the object detection network most.
 These images are shown to human labelers and subsequently used for training the network.